diegocamlooker/Kickstarter/ks_boardgames.md

 - Tabletop fans are passionate, they back way more and on higher pledges than the average.

-- A shorter campaign usually is more successful than a long one (!).
+- A shorter campaign usually has a better performance than a long one (!).

-> Tip 5: Short campaigns have better performance than long ones.
+> Tip 5: Shorter here is better.
 29 days is a good duration.

 Let's focus a little bit more on the `funding goal`: